mwagner360/Commack-Business-Finder---Michael-Wagner-FBLA-Coding-and-Programming/README.md

 The GUI never runs SQL directly.
 Everything goes through functions in `database.py`, so the interface and data layer are kept separate.
 If I need to change how data is stored I only have to update one file.

 The database uses four tables: `businesses`, `reviews`, `favorites`, and `deals`.
+They reference each other by ID.
 The favorites table has a UNIQUE constraint on the business_id and username so there wont be duplicate favorites at the database level.

 ## Libraries